Better Dissertation

 however.
 Grammars, like languages, evolve, and sometimes ideas can be

 communicated perfectly well with less than perfect grammar.
+Well, Mark

-Well, Mark Twain's masterpiece Huckleberry Finn was
+Twain’s masterpiece Huckleberry Finn was banned from the

-``a systematic use of bad grammar.''
+use of bad grammar.”
 No joking.
-My point is simply
+My point is simply that you need to

-that you need to spend that much time to write with grammar at a
+spend that much time to write with grammar at a respectable level, but

-respectable level, but perhaps not more.
+perhaps not more.

-- On the other hand, it must be
+- On the other hand, it must be admitted that a

-the reader is respected.
-Some people actually
+your diligence and attention to detail; the reader feels respected.
+Some people actually associate bad

-associate bad grammar with stupidity (see Stanley Bing's ``The Element's of
+grammar with stupidity (see Stanley Bing’s

-Style'' in the August 20, 2007, issue of
+“The Element’s of Style” in the August 20, 2007, issue

 - Taiwanese students make a few common grammatical